 - Repeat the same for the folder wp-includes.

-Important: The wp-content folder contains your plugins and themes so make sure not to delete it.
+Important: The wp-content folder contains your plugins and themes, so make sure not to delete it.

 Step 5 - Upload folders and files